 - I sent each of them a text the night before.
 Told you it was last-minute!
 If you can give a few days' notice, that tends to work better – but last minute worked out fine in this case.
 (Yes, my invites are casual.
 And yes, this step might seem like a no-brainer – but I'm sharing every step of the way, in case it inspires someone out there by showing that you do NOT have to do fancy things to have a great time and make friends!).

-- Each couple asked what they could bring so I asked them to bring apples or creative apple toppings.
+- Each couple asked what they could bring so I asked them to bring apples or creative apple toppings for our caramel apple bar.
 I'm always a big fan of letting people contribute, especially if they offer!

 - The next day we went to church and ate dinner as a family as usual.
 Just for kicks, here's the outfit I wore to church.
 Certainly put me in the Halloween spirit.